- Pre-recorded Shows April 6th and 13th

-The Metropolitan Opera broadcast season begins December 2nd.
-This year there are seven Saturdays starting earlier than 1:00 PM.
-In all cases we subtract about 15 minutes from the Met starting time for David Elliott‘s Prelude to the Met.
+The Metropolitan Opera broadcast season begins December 1st.
+Again this year there are seven Saturdays starting earlier than 1:00 PM.
+In all cases we subtract about 15 minutes from the Met starting time for WHRB’s Prelude to the Met.
 Fans … Continue reading

 It’s at the Sheraton in Framingham, it’s taking over a good portion (but not all) of the hotel for a weekend, but it’s not a festival.
 So what is it?
 It’s JamVember, a “Boston’s bluegrass Jamming non-festival.”
 The neologism is … Continue reading